TiagoMA90/lost/README.md

 - Testing was manually perfomed by trying every possible route in the narrative and possible answers & mistakes within a piece of block of code.
 - All functions are invoked in accordance to each act and respond accordingly without any errors whatsoever.
 - Testing was also perfomed on run.py, using the [CI Python Linter](https://pep8ci.herokuapp.com/), errors have been documented and solved with the exception of:
-  - "X: E501 line too long (x > 79 characters)" As long lines are an essential feauture, for the narrative of this project.
+  - "X: E501 line too long (x > 79 characters)" As long lines are an essential feauture for purpose of this project.
+This app is a text driven narrative, with multiple lines of dialogue.
 <img src="assets/screenshots/lint.png" alt="CI Python Lint">

 # Technologies